lucatume/codeception-snapshot-assertions/README.md

 ### HTML assertions
 This kind of assertion is useful when the output of a method is an HTML document or HTML fragment.
 The snapshot produced by this kind of assertion will have the `.snapshot.html` file extension.
+The method used to make HTML snapshot assertions is `tad\Codeception\SnapshotAssertions\SnapshotAssertions::assertHtmlSnapshot()`.
 Usage example;

 ```php